 Magic, Mia & Laila are no innocent, they are real rascals, they also do provoke other dogs.
 Laila, is like a “Kungfu panda” itching to settle a few arguments with a couple of dogs & Magic is itching for a full-on street fight with a couple of others.
 But one thing is for sure, i know how to hold them & there is that confidence that none of the three will do anything stupid.
 Having said that, walking the dogs in the evening is like driving.
 ‘Being a careful driver, doesn’t guarantee anyone’s safety.
 Anything can happen on the road, isn’t it?

-A few months back; a speeding car lost control & hit the barrier at the pavement just 10 ft behind us & the impact took the car to the right side meridian & when it came to its halt, the front wheels of the car was on the other side of the meridian.
+A few months back; a speeding car lost control & hit the barrier at the pavement just 10 ft behind us & the impact took the car to the right side median & when it came to its halt, the front wheels of the car was on the other side of the median.
 The screeching sounds of the brakes, the sound of the impact on the barrier, the flying particles, the yelling passenger’s inside the car, the dust which it whipped up, the people running towards the car to see what had happened, it was mayhem for a few minutes.

 When all this happened, we didn’t lose shape, ‘like a mother hen spreading its wings to protect its chicks, i could quickly sit down & get hold of all the three close to me.
 Then again, once early in the morning on the bridge a Truck tyre burst, the sound is like a bomb.
 Before M, M or L could bolt i managed pin them down & hold them close to me, till they became calm.